usernameAlreadyTaken7Times/Masterarbeit_Transport_Matrix/README_outline.md

 of the test shops should be offered before the program starts in a .xlsx file.

-Or the original file could only contain name and address of the shops.
+Or the original file could only contain the name and address of the shops.
 Under such circumstances, 2.1 is necessary.

 #### 2.1.1 from Nominatim Server